OXID-eSales/developer_documentation/update/eshop_from_65_to_7/modules/update-to-7-strategy.rst

 Steps to take on OXID 7
 -----------------------

-Install OXID eShop 7 with Smarty engine, add your module.
+Install OXID eShop 7 with Smarty engine, and add your module.
 Installation of smarty engine is described in :ref:`update/eshop_from_65_to_7/install_smarty_engine:Switching to the legacy Smarty template engine`.

 * Ensure that the module in question can be installed via composer in OXID eShop 7.0.
 Dependencies listed in the module's composer.json need to fit OXID eShop 7.0 system requirements like PHP version, Symfony components etc.
-  Please make sure that the packages your module depemnds on are listed in that module's composer.json.
-Do not rely on some otehr cojponent in the metapackage requiring it for your module.
+  Please make sure that the packages your module depends on are listed in that module's composer.json, even if some other component in the metapackage already requires that component too.

 * Also from OXID eShop 7.0 on, as already mentioned above, only :ref:`metadata version 2.0<port_to_v7-metadata-20221123>` is supported.
   The module code is no longer duplicated into source/modules, so the 'extra' section part in composer.json